felipeqda/CarND-Advanced-Lane-Lines/writeup.md

 A combination of color and gradient thresholds to generate a binary image mask for lane detection is performed in the routine `lanepxmask()`, at lines 295-359 of _P2_subroutines.py_.
 Tools based on the methods used in the quizzes are used, e.g. `abs_sobel_thresh()`, in the same file.
 The rationale is to convert from RGB to grayscale/HLS and get the points with high S channel values, high S channel gradients and also high grayscale gradients.
 Additional steps masking shadows (low L values) are used to increase robustness to shadows and dark patches in the images.
 (This was not necessary for the test images but added later as testing progressed with the videos).
 Another aspect which is different from the base algorithm is the use of [morphological operators](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html) to enhance the masks, e.g. by rejecting small clusters of pixels (_morphological opening_) or expanding borders (_dilation_).

 The figure belows illustrates such a mask.
 The RGB composition has the S channel mask as R, grayscale x-gradient as R and S-channel x-gradient mask as B. The binary output next is shown next.
-The "ROI restricted" case models the effect of warping to the "bird's eye" perspective and the final plot is the warped mask, as will be explained later on.
+The "ROI restricted" case models the effect of warping to the "bird's eye" perspective and the final plot is the warped mask, as will be explained later on (cf. **II.4**).

 ![alt text][image4]